 If the root volume of a Storage Virtual Machine (SVM) becomes unavailable, clients cannot mount the root of the namespace.
-In such cases, you must restore the root volume by promoting another volume to facilitate data access to the clients.
+In such cases, you must restore the root volume by promoting another volume or creating a new root volume to facilitate data access to the clients.

 SVM root volume must be protected by using the load-sharing mirror copy or data-protection copy.

 You can promote any volume that does not have other volumes junctioned to it.

 When a new volume is promoted as the SVM root volume, the data volumes are associated with the new SVM root volume.